 The S-D OHTL route corridor itself is defined by the start and endpoints of the OHTL.
 Over the ESIA duration, three route corridor options were assessed against technical, environmental, and social criteria through an iterative process.
 The preferred corridor option (as presented in this NTS) was selected based on the best balance between impact on undisturbed habitat and species of key importance, the length of the line, environmental factors and impact on local receptors.

-Final decisions on the design of the Project components (towers, insulators) and tower siting as described in this ESIA may be subject to change by the EPC Contractor selected to deliver the Project.
+The Sraimay expansion site was chosen to be adjacent to the existing SS and facilitate the safest and technically sound layout considering the S-D OHTL routing.
+Final decisions on the design of the Project components (towers, insulators, transformers) and tower siting as described in this ESIA may be subject to change by the EPC Contractor selected to deliver the Project.
 This ESIA has identified specific design mitigations for inclusion in the EPC specification.
 These are noted in the ESMP and will be integrated into the EPC contract for implementation during the Project's next phase.